openrecord/vinyl/product/readme.md

 # OpenRecord

-## Vision
+## 4 Word Vision
-Create your music personality
+Cultivate your music personality

+## Mission
+Create an open source music platform that enables music listeners to build a music profile that captures their  identity

+## Hypothesis
+Music listeners want a fun, colorful way to collect and share their favorite music with friends.

+## Current Problems
+- Good music is spread across different services
+- Algorithmic curation feels unauthentic and limited

+## Goal
+To build an open source music service that:
+- Enable music collection from across multiple platforms

+## Features
+- Remove interruptions from music playback
+- Free
+- Syncing playback in real time

+## Assumptions
+- People won't want to log in
+-

+# Notes
+## Thoughts
 Personality is who you are, traits that grow but also remain consistent over time.
 Personalitzaion is trying to predict what you like.

-## Hypothesis
-Listeners want to be able to develop a music identity online by curating their favorite music and sharing it with others.
+A way music identity online by curating their favorite music and sharing it with others.

 - Other people contributing is exciting because you know they're looking and their is a curiosity/surprise when someone shares with you.
 - How do we help people create/curate their music personality?